Nursing People with Addictions Seminar

 Includes: Assessing addictive behaviour; Withdrawal and detox; Harm reduction and resources; Pharmaceutical misuse; Communicating with people with addictions; and much more...

-- The brain and substance abuse
+- The brain and addiction

-- How can you assess addictive behaviour?
+- How to assess addictive behaviour

 - Withdrawal management